 If your sauce is based on cheese, go for full-bodied whites or light-bodied reds.
 Pinot Noir, Ribolla Gialla and Chardonnay are all good examples.

-If you’re having pasta with seafood, light to medium-bodied whites make a nice match, such as Pinot Grigio and Muscadet.
+If you’re having pasta with seafood, light to medium-bodied whites makes a nice match, such as Pinot Grigio and Muscadet.

 For pesto use a light-bodied white that is equally herbaceous as your sauce, such as Sauvignon Blanc.
-Light bodied whites are also a great match for vegetable based Primavera style pastas.
+Light bodied whites are also a great match for vegetable-based Primavera style pasta.
 Slovenia’s native Zelen and Pinela are two excellent choices for both.

 This brings us to the end of our post on pairing food and wine.
-If you’d like to learn more we recommend you go on a Wine Tasting.
-Not only will you be able to try all sorts of different wines, the local wine expert will be happy to help with any questions you may have on the subject.
+If you’d like to learn more we recommend you go to a Wine Tasting.
+Not only will you be able to try all sorts of different wines, but the local wine expert will also be happy to help with any questions you may have on the subject.